University of Wisconsin–Madison

 Worksheets used to calculate the amount of federal funds to be returned are available upon request.

-There is no one standard answer, it is up to the individuals and organizations providing the scholarship.
+There is no one standard answer; it is up to the individuals and organizations providing the scholarship.
 You should contact the scholarship provider to ask what the policy is on your specific scholarship.
 Some scholarships are renewable and withdrawing could affect your future eligibility for that scholarship.

 Repayment includes paying the school for funds they returned to the Title IV programs on your behalf and the lack of a hold on your enrollment for a past due balance.